timelinize/website/src/docs/markdown/data-preparation.md

 The first thing you should do is acquire your data, even before you install Timelinize.
 It's helpful to gather it all on your computer or [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) before you begin.

-- **Start this process as soon as possible.** Aside from having a copy of your data as a backup, some sites/services take up to a week to procure your download files.
+- **Start this process as soon as possible.** Some sites/services take up to a week to procure your download files.

-- **The more data sources you add to Timelinize, the better it gets.** Ideally, add all the data you have from as many data sources that Timelinize supports.
+- **The more data sources you add to Timelinize, the better it gets.** Add all the data you have from as many data sources as you can.

 - **Keep your original data** even after importing into Timelinize.
 While Timelinize is in development, it is unstable and you may have to start over.
 Please be sure to keep your original data backed up.